-One of the fastest ways to update and upgrade a kitchen or bath is to install a new backsplash.
+One of the fastest ways to update and upgrade a kitchen or bath is to install a backsplash.
 There are so many options these days, from glass mosaics, to classic subway tiles, to peel and stick versions anyone can do.
 Yep, it’s a job, but it is one that can be done by us DIYers!
-So if you are willing to put in a little elbow grease, you could save hundreds of dollars and have a space that looks great, adds value to your home, and was done by you!
+So if you are willing to put in a little elbow grease, you could save hundreds of dollars by learning how to tile a backsplash!
+And then you can have a space that looks great, adds value to your home, and was done by you!

 First, watch a video from ‘BHG‘ on how to tile your backsplash, and get all the basics down.